 - Camels measure about seven feet up to their hump and six feet up to their shoulders.

 - Camels are a good source of milk, wool, and meat and are used for transportation or carrying heavy loads, too.

-- Camels have a thick coat on their body, provides protection from extreme heat and cold, making them suitable for deserts.
+- Camels have a thick coat on their body, which provides protection from extreme heat and cold, making them suitable for deserts.

 - Camels can survive up to six months without water or food due to the fatty tissues stored in their humps.

 - Camels have long legs, which help them stay above the hot desert surface.

 - Dromedary camels weigh between 300 to 600 kg, while Bactrian camels can weigh up to a maximum of 1000 kg.